 Here MPV plays an important role and holds the required pressure.

 The function of MPV is to maintain an Air Pressure of 4 Kg/cm² in the Air-Oil Receiver.
 This pressure must be maintained at load or unload conditions.

 This is fitted with Oil Line between Receiver and Oil Cooler.

 When Oil Temperature is less than 80-degree centigrade, Oil Cooler is By-Passed.

-At this condition, Oil flows directly from Receiver to Oil Filter.
+At this condition, Oil flows directly from the Receiver to Oil Filter.

 A Thermostat is fitted in this to sense the temperature of the oil.
 One Ball Valve is also fitted with Oil Line near By-Pass Valve.

 If this is closed, Oil will always pass through Oil Cooler.
 If the Thermostat fails to function, the problem can be temporarily solved by closing the Ball Valve.

 Air Discharge Valve

-This Valve opens when the Air at Discharge Port of Air End is more than Receiver Pressure.
+This Valve opens when the Air at the Discharge Port of the Air End is more than the Receiver Pressure.

 This Remains closed during Unloading Condition when Receiver Pressure is more than Pressure at Discharge Port.

 Scavenging air is absorbed through Intake Valves during Unloading Condition to make up for Air Venting out through Unloader Body.

 A mixture of Oil and Scavenging Air is passed through this during Unloading conditions.

 Besides this information, you are suggested to read something more from below Engineering Books